bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 ## Introduction

-This lab walks you through the overview of Essbase on OCI architecture followed by steps to create an IDCS confidential application, which we will be using to monitor the Essbase19c that we are going to deploy by the end of this session and we will use IDCS login to access Essbase UI (front-end).
+This lab provides detailed instructions for deploying Essbase on OCI using the Marketplace listing.
+It includes details of how-to setup users/groups and corresponding policies and compartments on OCI.
+It also provides details of the network topology for the deployment.
+Following OCI components will be deployed/configured – IDCS, OCI Vault, OCI VMs, ATP, storage, VCNs, Load Balancer, etc. Once the deployment is complete, you should be able to access Essbase on the Web UI.

 ## Objectives